mobiroo/OpenIAB/README.md

 Current Status
 =====
 OpenIAB SDK is used in production by wide variety of application and games.
-OpenIAB packages are available for Android apps and games based on Unity3d or Marmalade SDK.
+OpenIAB packages are available for Android apps and games based on Unity3D or Marmalade SDK.
 OpenIAB protocol is implemented by several Appstores.

-We have some samples that works in any Appstore in our [samples folder](https://github.com/onepf/OpenIAB/tree/master/samples).
-To find differences between TrivialDrive provided by Google and TrivialDrive with OpenIAB, please check our [sample](https://github.com/onepf/OpenIAB/tree/master/samples/trivialdrive).
+We have some samples that works in any Appstore in our [samples folder](https://github.com/mobiroo/OpenIAB/tree/master/samples).
+To find differences between TrivialDrive provided by Google and TrivialDrive with OpenIAB, please check our [sample](https://github.com/mobiroo/OpenIAB/tree/master/samples/trivialdrive).
 It demonstrates what changes need to be done to work with all Appstores and Carrier Billing.

-If you an Appstore developer and want to know how to integrate OpenIAB protocol in your Appstore, please start with our [Step-By-Step How-To](https://github.com/onepf/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md)
+If you are an Appstore developer and want to know how to integrate OpenIAB protocol in your Appstore, please start with our [Step-By-Step How-To](https://github.com/mobiroo/OpenIAB/blob/master/specification/How-to_Implement_OpenIAB_in_Appstore.md)

 Basic Principles
 =====